anikolica/qpix_firmware/README.md

 ### Running test scripts
+NOTE: these scripts are for demonstration only, and may overwrite previously written register values.
+To add: bitmasking.
 1. Run `python3 startup.py` to reset internal FPGA logic.
 (All user scripts are in `scripts/`.)
 2. Run `python3 Kickstart.py` to set the two startup pads to logic high and keep then high.
 3. Run `python3 set_Thresholds.py [TP|VCOMP] [1|2] [voltage]` to program the 4 DAC channels from 0 - 3.3V.